bitpixi2/decision-balance-sheet/README.md

-# decision-balance-sheet
+# Decision Sheet Generator

-Decision Balance Sheet edit request from a mental health provider
+This project provides a decision sheet generator to help in decision-making processes.